bitcoincore-dev/escrow-core/README.md

 ## Prelude

-The focus of this protocol library is to build Bitcoin into the best escrow platform on the planet, using the blockchain as a globally neutral arbitration service.
+The main focus of this project is to build the best escrow platform on the planet, using the Bitcoin blockchain as a globally neutral arbitration service.

-This open-source project represents my one-year tribute towards chasing that dream.
+This open-source project represents my one-year tribute of chasing after that dream.

 My inspiration comes from the Bitcoin space, and the incredibly talented people that keep it alive.
-From them I gained my knowledge and spirit, and for that I will be forever grateful.
+From them I gained my knowledge and spirit, and for that I am forever grateful.

 I wish for Bitcoin to win all the marbles; and become the new global reserve marbles that we all fight over.
 I firmly believe it will make the world a better place to live in, and advance our society towards a new golden age.
 Maybe we will even become space-faring apes that reach beyond the moon.

 ## Mission Statement

-These are the core design principles:
+These are the core design principles of the project:

 Be simple   : Do not over-complicate the protocol.
 Be brief    : Few rounds of communication as possible.
 Be discreet : Don't leave any sensitive information on-chain.

 These are the core security prinicples: